Bistro Sablé, Islington review

 Image courtesy of Bistro Sablé, Islington

 My visit took place shortly before Christmas.
 As I waited for my guest in the bar facing the entrance I observed diners as they arrived.
 Some regulars, some new.
 I could visibly see smiles emerge on their faces as they scanned the warmth of the room.
-As you enter an open fire crackled to one side in an area with five bare tables except for single flickering candles perfect for a simple tipple and a light bite.
+As you enter an open fire crackles to one side in an area with five bare tables except for single flickering candles.
+Perfect for a simple tipple and a light bite.

-The restaurant continues around the horseshoe shaped bar where the tables are set with white tablecloths and mismatched chairs and vintage posters adorn the walls, while chalkboards highlight the not to be missed daily specials.
+The restaurant flows around the horseshoe shaped bar where tables are set with white tablecloths, mismatched chairs.
+Vintage posters adorn the walls, while chalkboards highlight the not to be missed daily specials.
 Another open fireplace welcomes diners as they approach the kitchen, adorned with copper pans.
 And while the winter chill lingers, the bistro’s spacious terrace promises a delightful retreat come warmer months, with its greenery and twinkling lights.

 Image courtesy of Bistro Sablé, Islington